mantidproject/mantid/docs/source/release/v6.5.0/indirect_geometry.rst

 - Fixed a bug in :ref:`Indirect Data Reduction <interface-indirect-data-reduction>` where the spectra in the detector table started at 0.
 The spectra now start at 1.
 - Fixed a bug in the Indirect Data Analysis :ref:`F(Q) fit <fqfit>` tab where, when loading a file in the workspace selector, if the parameter type was changed before the workspace was finished loading it would crash Mantid.
 - Fixed a bug in the Indirect Data Analysis :ref:`F(Q) fit <fqfit>` tab where, when adding data to the interface, if the parameter type was changed when no data was selected it would crash Mantid.
+- Prevent a crash when loading a file in the S(Q,w) tab without first selecting an instrument.

 Algorithms
 ----------